LarsEKrueger/bite/readme.md

 The sequence of commands there needs to be taken into account too.

+### Just pressing Return starts command from history: Inconvenient

+As the Return key starts the full command even if only a part of the history entry has been taken into the input field, using a part of the history entry is difficult and violates the principle of least surprise.

+Thus, three different options on partial matches need to be provided:

+* Start the whole history entry unmodified
+* Ignore the history entry and start the command in the input field as-is
+* Take parts of the history entry

+Options:

+* The Levenshtein distance between the input and the history entries could be used.
+* The `!` notation could be used/extended.
+* The previous 5 commands (and possibly directories separately) could be displayed above the input field.
+Pressing the UP key on the first line of the input field would switch to history browsing/searching.

 # Planned Features, Step 2

 ## Progress Information